Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/03decisionMaking.md

-# Decision Making
+# Control flow and decision-making

-Decision Making in programming is similar to decision-making in real life.
-In programming also face some situations where we want a certain block of code to be executed when some condition is fulfilled.
+* Decision-making in programming is similar to decision-making in real life.
+* In programming also face some situations where we want a certain block of code to be executed when some condition is fulfilled.
+* Java compiler executes the code from top to bottom.
+* However, Java provides statements that can be used to control the flow of Java code.
+Such statements are called control flow statements.
+It is one of the fundamental features of Java, which provides a smooth flow of progra
+* Three types of control flow statements
+  * Decision-making
+    * if
+    * switch
+  * Loop
+    * do while
+    * while
+    * for
+    * for each
+  * Jump
+    * break
+    * continue

 ## Selection Statements